-Sofia García Torres (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) is the methodological tutor of the practical projects of Course of Specialization in Sustainability and Social Innovation.
+Sofia García Torres (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) is the methodological tutor of the practical projects of Course of Specialization in Sustainability and Social Innovation since 2017.

 Noelia Salido Andrés

 Ms. Salido is assistant professor in the Marketing Area (Department of Business) and Vice-dean for Students and Communication at the School of Economics and Business in the University of A Coruña (UDC).
 Currently doing her PhD in Economics and Business Analysis from UDC’s Official Doctorate Program, she conducts research on the influence of technological innovation on social innovation within the scope of relations between the civil society and the non-profit sector.
 She was also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).

 She has been visiting faculty member and/or visiting fellow at the School of Management and Technology of Polytechnic Institute of Porto, the School of Economics and Business of the University of Oviedo, the Communication and Media Research Institute of University of Westminster, and Sheffield Hallam University.
 As author as well as co-author, she has published on technological socialization topics within the scope of citizens’ participation.
 She has both teaching and researching experience and has held different positions in companies and social organizations.